espruino/BangleApps/apps/powermanager/README.md

 # Power manager

 Manages settings for charging.
+Features:
-You can set a warning threshold to be able to disconnect the charger at a given percentage.
-Also allows to set the battery calibration offset.
+* Warning threshold to be able to disconnect the charger at a given percentage
+* Set the battery calibration offset.
+* Force monotonic battery percentage or voltage

 ## Internals